Balmukund151/EVA4/Assignment-5/Readme.md

+Target,Result and Analysis of all the 5 files

-1. setup+batch normalization --> Target reach Accuracy
+1. Target:-setup+batch normalization --> Target reach Accuracy

 	Result:- reaches 99.57% in 15 epochs with 301,984 params
 	best train accuracy= 100%